-On 29 December 2016, Federal Decree Law No. 9 of 2016 on bankruptcy (the "New Bankruptcy Law") came into effect, repealing the former insolvency regime and introducing the UAE's first standalone bankruptcy legislation.
-The law has sought to introduce restructuring and modernise insolvency procedures in the UAE, and applies more widely than the former regime, covering companies governed by the Commercial Companies Law (Federal Law No. 2 of 2015 concerning Commercial Companies) (the "CCL 2015"), some free zone companies, sole establishments and civil companies conducting professional business.
+In 2016, Federal Decree by Law No. 9 of 2016 on bankruptcy (the "Bankruptcy Law") came into effect, introducing the UAE's first standalone bankruptcy legislation.
+The Bankruptcy Law has introduced restructuring and standardised insolvency procedures in the UAE.
+In addition, the Bankruptcy Law applies across the board to companies governed by the Commercial Companies Law (Federal Law No. 2 of 2015 concerning Commercial Companies) (the "CCL 2015"), some free zone companies, sole establishments and civil companies conducting professional business.

-The New Bankruptcy Law has also introduced three main procedures for a business in financial difficulty: a protective composition; a restructuring scheme; and insolvency and liquidation.
-The implications of the New Bankruptcy Law on the lending market in the UAE are touched upon in this chapter, particularly with regards to the rights of secured creditors in enforcing their security interests during bankruptcy proceedings.
-The New Bankruptcy Law remains largely untested and we watch with interest how the legislation will apply in practice.
+The Bankruptcy Law has also introduced three main procedures for a business in financial difficulty: a protective composition; a restructuring scheme; and insolvency and liquidation.
+The implications of the Bankruptcy Law on the lending market in the UAE are touched upon in this chapter, particularly with regards to the rights of secured creditors in enforcing their security interests during bankruptcy proceedings.
+The Bankruptcy Law has given support to companies experiencing economic difficulty by providing different routes through which such companies can continue as a going concern and avoid liquidation.

-On 15 December 2016, Federal Law No. 20 of 2016 on the pledge of moveables as security for debt (the "New Pledge Law") was issued in the Official Gazette and came into effect on 15 March 2017.
+In late 2016, Federal Law No. 20 of 2016 on the pledge of moveables as security for debt (the "Pledge Law") was enacted.
+However, the Security Register (as defined below) was not established until April 2018.
 This is a significant new legislative development which substantially changes or regularises the manner in which a charge can be created over moveable assets.
-The New Pledge Law provides lenders with the ability to register effective pledges over tangible or intangible moveable assets that exist in the present or in the future, a problem both lenders and debtors have struggled with for some time.
-However, it is not yet clear to what extent the New Pledge Law will replace the current use of commercial mortgages, which also secures an interest over tangible and intangible assets.
+The Pledge Law provides lenders with the ability to register effective pledges over tangible or intangible moveable assets that exist in the present or in the future, a problem both lenders and debtors have struggled with for some time.